 Q: Who is given the opportunity to exhibit?

-A: Exhibition opportunities are primarily given to workshop and seminar conveners, sponsors of the World Water Week and founders of the Stockholm Water Prize.
+A: Exhibition opportunities are primarily given to seminar, event, showcase or Sofaconveners, sponsors of the World Water Week and founders of the Stockholm Water Prize.
 The purpose of the non-commercial exhibitions is to share experiences and educate the participants on water related issues.
 For more information please take a look at the exhibitions page.

 Q: How do I exhibit at the World Water Week?